 The National Housing Trust Fund (NHTF) program was established by Title I of the Housing & Economic Recovery Act of 2008 (HERA), Section 1131 (Public Law 110-289) to increase the construction and preservation of rental housing for extremely low-Income (ELI) households, including homeless families and individuals with special needs through formula grants to states.
-Fannie Mae and Freddie Mac set aside 4.2 basis points of unpaid principal purchases.
+Fannie Mae and Freddie Max set aside 4.2 basis points of unpaid principal purchases.
 65% of those set asides are dedicated to the NHTF program while the remainder is reserved for Capital Magnet Funds.
 Davis-Bacon wages were not made applicable to the NHTF program.

-For years in which the total national funding is under \$1 billion, 100% of each state's allocation must go towards benefiting extremely low income (ELI) households, specifically households at or below 30% of area median income.
-WHEDA anticipates that 100% of funding will be targeted towards these rental households for the foreseeable future.
+For years in which the total national funding is under \$1 billion, 100% of each state's allocation must go towards benefiting extremely low income (ELI) households, specifically households at or below 30% of area median income or households with income below federal poverty level (greater of).
+DEHCR anticipates that 100% of funding will be targeted towards these rental households for the foreseeable future.
+The total national funding for 2025 is \$223 million.

-The Wisconsin Housing & Economic Development Authority (WHEDA) was designated by the Governor of the State of Wisconsin to be the administrator of the National Housing Trust Fund (HTF) program in Wisconsin.
-WHEDA will prioritize the use of NHTF to expand the overall number of housing units available to the Extremely Low-Income population.
+The State of Wisconsin, Department of Administration, Division of Energy, Housing and Community Resources (DEHCR) was designated by the Governor of the State of Wisconsin to be the administrator of the National Housing Trust Fund (HTF) program in Wisconsin.
+DEHCR will prioritize the use of NHTF to expand the overall number of housing units available to Extremely Low-Income households.

 The state is required to submit an annual National Housing Trust Fund Allocation Plan.
-WHEDA reserves the right to make modifications to this proposal as new guidance is provided by the U.S Department of Housing and Urban Development (HUD).
-Additionally, should HUD change the allocation of HTF funds to Wisconsin, WHEDA reserves the right to proportionately modify the Allocation Plan.
+DEHCR reserves the right to make modifications to this proposal as new guidance is provided by the U.S Department of Housing and Urban Development (HUD).
+Additionally, should HUD change the allocation of HTF funds to Wisconsin, DEHCR reserves the right to proportionately modify the Allocation Plan.